RahulPant1/eval_framework/RAG_Evaluation_Flow_Documentation.md

 ## Conclusion

 The RAG Evaluation Framework provides an end-to-end pipeline for evaluating RAG systems.
-It handles data loading, synthetic QA generation, vector storage, retrieval, response generation, and evaluation metrics calculation in a modular and extensible way.
+It handles data loading, synthetic QA generation, persistent vector storage, retrieval, response generation, evaluation metrics calculation, and comprehensive reporting in a modular and extensible way.